 What are MCL sprains and tears?

-Talk to the Knee Experts
+Talk to the Knee Experts:

 How are MCL sprains and tears diagnosed?

 Diagnosis is generally made through a discussion with your doctor and a thorough examination.
-In most cases, an MRI is not needed to make the diagnosis of MCL tear or strain.
+In most cases, an MRI is not needed to make the diagnosis of an MCL tear or strain.
 However, if multiple diagnoses are being considered or the knee injury is severe, an MRI may sometimes be helpful.

 How are MCL sprains and tears treated?

 The good news is that the vast majority of MCL injuries heal well and do not need surgery.
-A knee brace can be worn for several weeks to prevent side bending or twisting and many patients will benefit from physical therapy as well.
+A knee brace can be worn for several weeks to prevent side bending or twisting and many patients benefit from physical therapy, as well.
 See your sports medicine specialist to determine a specific treatment plan.